bot910/Browser-tab-spammer/README.md

-# browsercrasher
+# Window spammer (outdated)
-A website that tries to crash the browser

-Just a fun project i made to test out.
+Just a website that opens as many tabs